devcontainers/spec/docs/specs/devcontainer-reference.md

 ### Post Container Creation

 At the end of the container creation step, a set of commands are executed inside the **main** container:
 - `onCreateCommand`, `updateContentCommand` and `postCreateCommand`.
-This set of commands is executed in sequence on a container the first time it's created and depending on the creation parameters received.
+This set of commands is executed on a container the first time it's created and depending on the creation parameters received.
 You can learn more in the [documentation on lifecycle scripts](devcontainerjson-reference.md#lifecycle-scripts).
 By default, `postCreateCommand` is executed in the background after reporting the successful creation of the development environment.
 - If the `waitFor` property is defined, then execution should block until all commands in the sequence up to the specified property have executed.
 This property defaults to `updateContentCommand`.

 Remote [environment variables](#environment-variables) and [user](#users) configuration should be applied to all created processes in the container (inclusive of `userEnvProbe`).